atrizdawiz/auth-service/README.md

 # auth-service

-A basic api service for handeling authentication.
+A basic api service for handling authentication.

 using:
 * bcrypt
 * jsonwebtoken
-* Prisma ORM (for fun)

 The app is dockerized.